Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 ### Microarchitecture-aware package builds

-conda-forge ships binary builds so users don't have to compile anything on their machines.
+conda-forge ships binary builds, so users don't have to compile anything on their machines.
 It should Just Work (tm) upon extraction.
-To do so, compiled dependencies are built specifically for each platform and architecture (e.g. Linux running ARM or Windows running on x64).
-However, this also force us to use compilation flags that target the most common chips, leaving some optimization opportunites for more modern CPUs on the table.
+Compiled dependencies are built specifically for each platform and architecture (e.g., Linux running ARM or Windows running on x64).
+However, this also forces us to use compilation flags that target the most common chips, leaving some optimization opportunities for more modern CPUs on the table.

-Isuru [contributed](https://github.com/archspec/archspec/pull/150) `archspec` support for Windows, which finally allowed conda-forge to ship [microarchitecture-optimized binaries](https://github.com/conda-forge/conda-forge.github.io/issues/1261) across all platforms.
+Isuru [contributed `archspec` support for Windows](https://github.com/archspec/archspec/pull/150), which finally allowed conda-forge to ship [microarchitecture-optimized binaries](https://github.com/conda-forge/conda-forge.github.io/issues/1261) across all platforms.
 While we recommend trying other methods first, like runtime dispatching to different variants of the same library, this method can be useful for libraries that cannot implement it.
-Use it sparingly though, they can really explode your CI matrix!
+Use it sparingly, though; they can really explode your CI matrix!

 ### Unblocking migrations